aneldev/dynadux/README.md

 1. Create a `createAppStore` method like the `createTodoAppStore` above.
 2. On the constructor of the app component call this `this.store = createAppStore(this.setState.bind(this))`.
-3. In the componets use the `this.store.state` as state
+3. In the components use the `this.store.state` as a state
 4. Use the exposed methods of the `this.store` to change the state

 Check out the [A Todo app (React app)](https://codesandbox.io/s/sleepy-browser-mijt6) example.